b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 of the temperature in 1 minute from now: 0 deg.
 Cels.
 (32 deg.
 Fahr.) or 21 deg.
 Cels.
 (70 deg.
 Fahr.)?
 I guess the latter is the more reasonable option.
-That is because the temperature one minute from now is a derivative of the temperature at present (i.e. both values are correlated).
+That is because the temperature one minute from now is a derivative of the temperature in the present (i.e. both values are correlated).

 The same might be true for [Icecream](https://vincentarelbundock.github.io/Rdatasets/doc/Ecdat/Icecream.html)